Talat Sao

-At the eastern corner of Lan Xang Rd. and Khu Vieng Rd. in the heart of Vientiane, the morning market is open daily from 07:00 until around 16:00.
+At the eastern corner of Lan Xang Road and Khu Vieng Road in the heart of Vientiane, the morning market is open daily from 07:00 until around 16:00.
 The market is two-storey and covered by several sloping roofs.
 It is a popular tourist destination.
 The market consists of many small shops, restaurants, fruit and vegetable vendors; jewellery; silk; wooden crafts; musical instruments; electronics; home appliances; housewares, CDs and DVDs/VCDs, and grocery items.
 Depending on the time of day and the weather conditions the market can be nearly empty or full to capacity.

 Renovations

-A new, more modern building is currently being constructed on the property.
-The new facilities will include a four storey shopping centre and indoor parking.
-When completed this will expand and replace the current market facilities.
-The development is being undertaken by Singapore Excalibur Group Pte Ltd at an estimated cost of US$27 million.
-Completion was expected by 2009.
+A new, more modern building was constructed on the property.
+The new facilities include a four storey shopping centre and indoor parking.
+The development was undertaken by Singapore Excalibur Group Pte Ltd at an estimated cost of US$27 million.